Amateur Photographer verdict

 The Instax Mini LiPlay is a hybrid camera and printer packs the same hardware as the Mini Evo but misses out on the retro styling and the quick access to the filters and effects.
 The Fujifilm Instax Pal is an all-digital camera shaped like a golf ball that connects to any of Instax’s Link printers to print photos.
 Depending on where you buy it, the Instax Pal can be more expensive than the Mini Evo, when bought as part of a bundle with a printer.

-The main advantage the Instax Mini Evo has over all of the Fujifilm Instax film cameras really comes down to the ability to choose what photos you print.
-While you may spend more on the camera itself, the idea is you spend less on film while still being free to carry on taking pictures.
+The main advantage the Instax Mini Evo has over all of the Fujifilm Instax film cameras really comes down to the ability to choose which photos to print.
+While you may spend more on the camera itself, the idea is to spend less on film while remaining free to keep taking pictures.

 Additionally, the batteries are inside the camera and the only thing you really need to buy other than film when you want to print photos, is a memory card – but that is likely to be a one-off expense and not even a particularly expensive one.